devopshobbies/boundary-vault-stack/Contributing.md

 If you encounter any bugs, errors, or have suggestions for improvements:

-- **Search existing issues**: Before submitting a new issue, please check if it has already been reported.
+- **Search Existing Issues**: Before submitting a new issue, check if it has already been reported.
-- **Create a new issue**: If it’s a new issue, create one and provide detailed information such as steps to reproduce, expected and actual results, and any relevant screenshots or logs.
+- **Create a New Issue**: If it’s a new issue, provide detailed information such as steps to reproduce, expected vs. actual results, and any relevant screenshots or logs.
-- **Link to related tasks**: If your issue is related to any of the [TODOs](#https://github.com/Shayan-Ghani/boundary-vault-stack/tree/main/#to-do), please reference the corresponding task.
+- **Link to Related Tasks**: If your issue relates to any of the [TODOs](https://github.com/Shayan-Ghani/boundary-vault-stack/tree/main/#to-do), reference the corresponding task.

+### Commit Messages

+**Use Conventional Commits**: The project follows [semantic versioning](https://semver.org/) to ensure proper releases.
+Start your commits with a prefix such as `fix:`, `feat:`, `chore:`, or `doc:`.

+- **Imperative Mood**: Write commit messages as commands (e.g., "Add Vagrantfile for VM provisioning").
+- **Be Concise but Descriptive**: Provide enough detail to understand the change.
+- **Commit Message Conventions**: Use `doc:` for any changes related to documentation.

 ### Submitting Pull Requests

 When submitting pull requests (PRs):

-1. **Create a branch**: Create a new branch for your feature or bug fix.
+1. **Create a Branch**: Create a new branch for your feature or bug fix.
 Avoid working directly on the `main` branch.
     ```bash
     git checkout -b feature/your-feature-name
     ```

-2. **Make atomic commits**: Ensure each commit is focused and addresses a single change by Conforming to the Commit Messages section.
+2. **Make Atomic Commits**: Ensure each commit is focused and addresses a single change, following the Commit Messages section.

-3. **Follow the code style guidelines**: Ensure your code adheres to the project's code style and best practices.
+3. **Follow Best Practices**: Ensure your code adheres to the project's best practices.

-4. **Test your changes**: Run tests and ensure your changes do not break the existing code.
+4. **Test Your Changes**: Run tests and ensure your changes do not break existing code.

-5. **Update documentation**: If your change requires documentation updates, ensure these are included in your PR.
+5. **Update Documentation**: If your change requires documentation updates, include them in your PR.
+Use the `documentation` label and provide additional context in the PR description.

 6. **Submit the PR**: Push your branch to GitHub and open a pull request against the `main` branch.
 Link the PR to the corresponding issue(s).

 ### Code Style and Best Practices

-- **Use meaningful variable and function names**.
+- **Use Meaningful Names**: Choose descriptive names for variables and tasks.
-- **Keep functions small and focused**: Each function should perform a single task.
+- **Keep Tasks Small and Focused**: Each function should perform a single task.
-- **DRY (Don’t Repeat Yourself)**: Reuse code where possible.
+- **DRY (Don’t Repeat Yourself)**: Reuse code wherever possible.
-- **Comment your code**: Provide comments where the code is not self-explanatory.
+- **Comment Your Code**: Add comments where the code is not self-explanatory.
-- **Follow best practices**: For Terraform, Ansible, and Shell Scripting, refer to the [Guidelines for Specific Tasks](#guidelines-for-specific-tasks).
+- **Adhere to Best Practices**: Refer to the [Guidelines for Specific Tasks](#guidelines-for-specific-tasks) for Terraform, Ansible, and Shell Scripting.

-### Commit Messages

-- **Use imperative mood**: Write commit messages as if you are commanding the code to do something (e.g., "Add Vagrantfile for VM provisioning").
-- **Be concise but descriptive**: Provide enough detail to understand the change.

-#### Conventions
-  - start your commit with `doc:` in case of any change in wiki.
-  - start your commit with `closes #issue_number :` if your commit closes an issue.

 ## Guidelines for Specific Tasks

 ### Terraform

-- **State management**: Ensure you properly configure remote state management, especially when working on the tasks related to the remote backend.
+- **State Management**: Configure remote state management properly, especially when working with remote backends.
-- **Output values**: Enhance output values to make them more informative and useful.
+- **Output Values**: Make output values informative and useful.
+- **Avoid Unnecessary Loops**: Minimize the use of `foreach` and loops for variables, and avoid hardcoding values.

 ### Ansible

-- **Environment variables**: Use the `environment` attribute for declaring environment variables in roles.
-- **Role organization**: Keep roles modular and reusable.
+- **Role Organization**: Keep roles modular and reusable.
+- **Handlers and Utilities**: Use [handlers](./ansible/handlers/) and [utilities](./ansible/utils/) for frequently repeated tasks.

 ### Shell Scripting

-- **Logging**: Implement a consistent logging mechanism across all shell scripts.
+- **Logging**: Implement consistent logging across all shell scripts.
 Use a custom logger function as outlined in the TODOs.
-- **Error handling**: Ensure scripts handle errors gracefully and provide informative messages.
+- **Error Handling**: Ensure scripts handle errors gracefully and provide informative messages.

 ### CI/CD

 - **GitHub Actions**: Contribute to the existing CI/CD pipeline by implementing automated testing, linting, and security scans for pull requests.

-### Testing

-- **Implement Ansible Molecule test cases**: For Ansible roles, write Molecule test scenarios to ensure your roles work as expected.
-- **Automated testing**: Contribute to the CI/CD pipeline by writing GitHub Actions workflows that automate testing.

 ## Communication

-- **Stay updated**: Regularly check for updates on the project and communicate with the maintainers for any significant contributions.
+- **Stay Updated**: Regularly check for project updates and communicate with maintainers about significant contributions.
-- **Respectful collaboration**: Follow a code of conduct that fosters a respectful and inclusive environment.
+- **Respectful Collaboration**: Follow the code of conduct to maintain a respectful and inclusive environment.

 ## License